aevri/barrie-bear/barrie_bear.md

 "Alright" said Heigh, now back to his old cheerful self.
 "We shall go like the wind."
 He wasn't joking - he galloped nearly all the

-way, not even stoPping for half-way refreshments.
+way, not even stopping for half-way refreshments.

 - - -